top of page

 Societal impact of gas extraction in Groningen: state of knowledge

 Diminishing quality of life?
 Stress, fear, anger, frustration, insecurity and mistrust?
 Too many different authorities?
-The Knowledge Platform gathers data and research on the impact of gas extraction in Groningen and takes stock of the situation.
+The Knowledge Platform gathers data and research on the impact of gas extraction in Groningen and takes inventory.
 What is the current state of affairs regarding available knowledge?
 Below an overview of our knowledge overview, grouped in six themes.

 1. Authorities, governance and communication